Fingal/VeinMapper3D/readme.md

 ## Requirements

 Certain parts of the project were created using Cython.
 The repositiory comes with precompiled binares for Anaconda3-2024.02.
-It is required to recompile all cython files in `cythin_files` folder and copy binares to the main folder.
+It is required to recompile all cython files in `cython_files` folder and copy binares to the main folder.

 ## Running simulation